aurazelco/plotZcurve/README.md

 ## Command line - Usage (v1.0.0)

-Below there is a description of the python software, possible to be visualized in the command line with:
+Below there is a description of the python software [plotZcurve.py](plotZcurve.py), possible to be visualized in the command line with:

 ```shell
 $ python plotZcurve.py -h